Introduction

 OneNote’s .one format is a proprietary binary container — parsing it without Microsoft’s own libraries has traditionally required reverse-engineered tools or Windows-specific COM bridges.
 Aspose.Note FOSS provides a pure-Python implementation that reads the format and exports to PDF on any platform that supports Python 3.10 or later.

 The library exposes a document object model: a Document root that contains Page nodes, each of which may hold Title, Outline, RichText, Image, and AttachedFile children.
-You traverse the tree with GetChildNodes(), modify nodes with AppendChildLast(), and export the result to PDF with Document.Save().
+You traverse the tree with GetChildNodes() and export the result to PDF with Document.Save().
+For the full capability tour — including building a notebook from scratch — see Introducing Aspose.Note FOSS for Python.

 Quick Start